afarentino/poll/README.md

 ## Technologies Used
 * Java 17
+* Modern Vanilla JavaScript - runs in any ES6+ web browser
 * [Spring Boot 3.0+](https://spring.io/blog/2022/05/24/preparing-for-spring-boot-3-0)
 * [ThymeLeaf Java template engine](https://www.thymeleaf.org/)
 * [MDBootstrap](https://mdbootstrap.com/)
 * [MongoDB Atlas](https://www.mongodb.com/atlas/database) NoSQL document database - to store survey results
-* Gradle
+* Gradle 7.6

 ## Deployment and Hosting

 ### Intended Audience and Prerequisites ###
 This section of the guide is written for a developer interested in cloning this repository to modify it or deploy it as-is to their own environment.
+To use it, a basic knowledge of MongoDB Cloud Atlas db administration is required
+1. Setting up an account
+2. Creating the required database (answers0)
+3. Extracting the correct connection string to use from Spring

-As such basic knowledge of MongoDB Cloud Atlas (setting up an account) and creating the required database to connect to is something that can be done.
-If you are interested, in additional steps on how to set this up I'm happy to provide them.
+If you are interested in additional details on these pre-reqs up I'm happy to provide them.

 Any cloud provider can be used (AWS, Azure, Heroku, GCP).